cloudywaters/cloudywaters.github.io/src/content/posts/Obs-Strategy/obs-strategy.md

 Have you ever felt overwhelmed by all the metrics and logs you have to sift through to keep your systems running smoothly?
 You're not alone.
 Traditional monitoring often falls short in providing the deep insights needed to maintain reliability and optimise performance.
 That’s where a robust observability strategy comes into play—it turns all that noise into actionable insights, making it easier for teams to detect, troubleshoot, and resolve issues quickly.

 Imagine a scenario where an e-commerce platform experiences a sudden spike in error rates during a flash sale.
-With AI-driven anomaly detection in Azure Monitor, the issue is flagged before customers even notice, allowing the engineering team to resolve the root cause in real time.
+With AI-driven anomaly detection, the issue is flagged before customers even notice, allowing the engineering team to resolve the root cause in real time.
 This kind of proactive monitoring not only improves user experience but also saves valuable time and resources.

 ### Tailoring Observability for Stakeholders